Dimension-agnostic inference using cross U-statistics: General results for degenerate cross U-statistics

 \begin{remark}[Intrinsic dimension] \normalfont Since the domain of $h(x,y)$ can be highly abstract, it is unclear how to define ``dimension''.
 To avoid this ambiguity, we define the intrinsic dimension of the given data associated with $h(x,y)$ as the sum of the squared eigenvalues as

 which is the same as $\mE[h^2(X_1,X_2)]$.
 In the case of the bivariate kernel $h(x,y) = x^\top y$ with bounded eigenvalues, the intrinsic dimension equals the original dimension of the data up to a constant factor, meaning that $D_n \propto d_n$.
 As noted before, the limiting behavior of $U_h$ differs depending on the intrinsic dimension $D_{n}$; indeed in several settings, $d_n$ can stay constant, but $D_n$ can stay finite or approach infinity, the latter behavior driving the limiting distribution.
-In particular, when $D_n$ is fixed and finite, $U_h$ is asymptotically close to a Gaussian chaos, whereas when $D_n$ increases to infinity in a way that the condition~(\ref{Eq: normality condition 1}) holds, the scaled $U_h$ converges to a Gaussian distribution.
-In contrast, as we shall see, the limiting distribution of a studentized $T_h^\dagger$ is invariant to the intrinsic dimension $D_n$, and this is very nontrivial result. \end{remark}
+When $D_n$ is fixed and finite, $U_h$ is asymptotically close to a Gaussian chaos, whereas when $D_n$ increases to infinity in a way that the condition~(\ref{Eq: normality condition 1}) holds, the scaled $U_h$ converges to a Gaussian.
+In contrast, as we shall see, the limiting distribution of a studentized $T_h^\dagger$ is invariant to $D_n$, and this is a nontrivial result in our opinion. \end{remark}

 In order to study the limiting distribution of $T_h^\dagger$, define a function $f_h$ as